NextStepWebs/lscache/README.md

+_Forked to introduce some changes needed for our company_

 lscache
 ===============================
 This is a simple library that emulates `memcache` functions using HTML5 `localStorage`, so that you can cache data on the client